bwengals/etc/lesson04.md

 Here's the problem.  **We are only able to predict at the observed data points**.
 You'll notice that the dimensionality of the prior is exactly the same as the data.
 In the next section, we'll show how we can combine the two facts that the covariance function is an actual function, and the number of dimensions of multivariate normals is somewhat flexible, to finally unveil Gaussian processes.

+## Section Recap
+* We want to classify checkout probability as a function of time
+* We can assume our data was generated by one giant MVN
+  * With uniform covariance our MVN is not able
+  * With just a nudge from a kernel generated covariance our fit gets much better
+* This is still not a full Gaussian Process
+  * We can only make **in sample** predictions at observed data points
+  * We cannot yet predict in sample or forecast to future outcomes
+* To get this to sample well we need to apply a couple computation tricks
+  * Modern GP libraries implement these for you under the hood

 # Sec 60: Random functions

 We *almost* have a GP, we are so close!
 There is one last piece of the puzzle still remaining.
 You might have noticed that we haven't used our model to make a forecast, or to interpolate between the $x$ points (or equivalently, the multivariate normal dimensions).
 The concept of a random vector doesn't include ways to interpolate between it, or extend it out further by adding more random variables.